githubxxcc/notes/_drafts/Daily Notes.md

 Having the state and the central goverment fight over relative powers is a marker for entering the Stage 6 (civil war)

-# IPC and RPC

-Communication and synchronization pattern:

-- blocking send
-  - Good for request/response pattern
-  - Bad for producer and consumer pattern (long waiting time)
-- non-blocking send
-- blocking recv
-  - good for 'server thread' / req+res pattern
-  - bad for handling idle client
-- Non-blocking recv
-  - good for polling pattern (which could be costly though)
-- Timeout recv:
-  - good performance
-  - but not stable across varying timer rates

-The buffering problem!!!!!:a:

-Marshalling

-- recursive data marshaling structs
-- BUT implementation better to be iterative (don't have functions call short functions call short functions....)
-- Marhsalling usually takes multiple pass to use the memory

-Segments

-G: needs to be 1: 4KB granularity

-DPL: 3

-P : 1

-D/B flag:

-	- Code: 1: so that 32-bit addresses assumued
-	- Stack: 1 for 32-bit stack pointer

-Type field:

-- Code: 1 0 1 0
-- Data  0 0 1 0